Idelino Colubali

-Idelino Gomes Colubali (born 1 January 1995), known as Idé Gomes or Idé Colubali, is a Bissau-Guinean professional footballer who plays as a forward for Eccellenza Sicily club Mazara.
+Idelino Gomes Colubali (born 1 January 1994), known as Idé Gomes or Idé Colubali, is a Bissau-Guinean professional footballer who plays as a forward.
+Currently a free agent, he most recently played for Campeonato de Portugal club Mirandela.

 Career

 On 5 December 2015, Colubali made his professional debut with Boavista in a 2014–15 Primeira Liga match against Paços Ferreira.

 In August 2019, he joined Gibraltar National League side Lincoln Red Imps.
 Colubali then moved to Albanian club Teuta Durrës in January 2020.

 He then briefly played in Iceland for 2. deild karla (third tier) club Magni Grenivík.
 After returning to Gondomar, he moved to Italy to sign for Eccellenza Sicily amateurs Mazara in September 2022.
+He concluded the season with 13 goals, being the league top-scorer for the Gialloblu.

+In June 2023, Colubali returned to Portugal, joining Campeonato de Portugal side Mirandela.
+Six months later, on 22 December, he departed from the club.